CRPS-Optimal Binning for Univariate Conformal Regression: Conclusion

 We have presented a method for non-parametric conditional distribution estimation that combines three independently motivated ideas into a coherent pipeline: optimal bin-boundary placement by LOO-CRPS minimisation, cross-validated bin-count selection, and conformal prediction using the within-bin ECDF as both the predictive distribution and the nonconformity score.

 The central technical contribution is the closed-form cost $\mathrm{cost}(S) = mW/(m-1)^2$, which reduces the LOO-CRPS of any bin to a single pairwise-dispersion scalar and enables exact globally optimal partitioning in $O(n^2 K)$ time via dynamic programming.
-The closed-form cost also explains why within-sample LOO-CRPS fails as a model-selection criterion: the $m/(m-1)^2$ prefactor makes size-2 bins cheap relative to their actual predictive contribution, so the DP exploits accidental $y$-homogeneity and the objective nearly monotonically decreases.
-The cross-validated TestCRPS criterion eliminates this optimism and yields a U-shaped model-selection curve that balances exchangeability against statistical efficiency.

-On the predictive side, the CRPS nonconformity score produces prediction sets that are always contiguous intervals (a consequence of the convexity of average absolute deviation) while the $k$-NN score provides a bandwidth-free alternative that yields non-contiguous highest-density regions for multimodal within-bin distributions.
+On the predictive side, convexity of the CRPS nonconformity score guarantees contiguous prediction intervals in the split-conformal case; in our transductive setting, single-interval structure is observed in all experiments.
+The $k$-NN score provides a bandwidth-free alternative that yields non-contiguous highest-density regions for multimodal within-bin distributions.
 The two scores are therefore complementary: CRPS for efficiency in unimodal regimes, $k$-NN for distributional fidelity when the within-bin response is multimodal.

-On the real datasets, the full-$n$ method is competitive or superior to all conformalized competitors (Gaussian split conformal, CQR, CQR-QRF) in interval efficiency: $11$--$40\%$ narrower intervals on Old Faithful (bimodal conditional) and $2.2\times$ narrower than Gaussian split conformal on the motorcycle benchmark (strongly heteroscedastic), while maintaining near-nominal coverage in both cases.
-A matched-sample comparison (restricting our method to the same training half as the competitors) shows the cost of halving the data: on Old Faithful the method remains narrower than all competitors; on the motorcycle dataset ($n/2=66$, coverage $87.0 \pm 0.5\%$) CQR-QRF achieves modestly narrower intervals ($87.9$ vs $100.5$ g), reflecting the small-sample bias-variance regime.
+On the real datasets, the full-$n$ method (which uses all observations, unlike competitors that reserve half for calibration) is competitive or superior in interval efficiency: $11$--$40\%$ narrower intervals on Old Faithful (bimodal conditional) and $2.2\times$ narrower than Gaussian split conformal on the motorcycle benchmark (strongly heteroscedastic), while maintaining near-nominal coverage in both cases.
+A matched-sample comparison (restricting our method to the same training half as the competitors) shows the cost of halving the data: on Old Faithful the method remains narrower than all competitors; on the motorcycle dataset ($n/2=66$, coverage $86.9 \pm 0.5\%$) CQR-QRF achieves modestly narrower intervals ($87.9$ vs $100.5$ g), reflecting the small-sample bias-variance regime.

-\paragraph{Limitations.} The method requires a one-dimensional covariate and a contiguous binning structure.
-In small samples the CV criterion can select a large $K$, resulting in bins with few observations and hence coarse prediction intervals; this is a feature of the bias-variance tradeoff under limited data, not a failure of validity.

-\paragraph{Multi-dimensional extension.} The LOO-CRPS cost function is dimension-free: for any subset $S$ of training points assigned to a bin, the cost is $W(S) \cdot m/(m-1)^2$ regardless of the dimension of $x$.
-The DP tractability, by contrast, is entirely one-dimensional: it relies on the total order induced by sorting $x$, which makes contiguous bins form a chain and gives the optimal-substructure property.
-Two natural extensions exist for $d > 1$, each with a distinct drawback.